FrancescoSaverioZuppichini/DrawIo2Vuejs/README.md

 $ npm i -g graph2app-drawio2vuejs
 ```

-## Before Start
+## Before starting

-Before start you can read the medium article for a step by step guide:
+Before starting you can read the medium article for a step by step guide:

 https://medium.com/@FrancescoZ/from-draw-io-to-vue-js-app-c0f84ede8383